sorinboia/nginx-experience-aws/guide/5ingress.md

 </details>

-At this stage the basic install is finished and all that's left is to check the connectivity to the Arcadia web application, get the public hostname of the exposed `nginx-ingress` service.
+At this stage the basic install is finished and all that's left is to check the connectivity to the Arcadia web application.
+Get the public hostname of the exposed `nginx-ingress` service.

-Browse to the following location and verify that you can access the site: http://`<INGRESS-EXTERNAL-IP>`/
+6. Browse to the following location and verify that you can access the site: http://`<INGRESS-EXTERNAL-IP>`/

-Login to the application using the following credentials:
+7. Login to the application using the following credentials:

 ```
 Username: admin